Kimpulla/guilt-tripper/README.md

 If you want to add your own sounds or modify the existing ones, follow these instructions:

 1. Download the desired audio files and ensure they are in WAV format.
-2. Move the audio files to the Guilt Tripper plugins "resources" folder.
+2. Replace one of the existing sound effects in the Guilt Tripper plugins "resources" folder, ensuring to retain the original file name.
 3. Restart Runelite to ensure the sounds are updated correctly.

 ## Development